jsl27/data_projects/airbnb_auto_spike_report/README.md

 * Advanced ggplot2, design and data manipulating techniques in R
 * Advanced RMarkdown looping techniques to accomodate multiple events in one report

+The following is an example report.
+For data privacy reasons, the three sections of the report shown here are from three different events, and some data points are also whited-out.

 ![](images/report1.png)

 ![](images/report3.png)